Local structure of classical sequences, regular sequences, and dynamics

 and the sequence of irregular primes begins

 It is well-known that there are infinitely many irregular primes, but only conjectured that there are infinitely many regular primes.
 For simplicity we will also call the anomalous prime~$2$ regular.

-Several authors have proved that all three sequences defined above, and many generalizations of them, are realizable (see Zhi-Hong Sun~\cite{zbMATH06015648}, Juan Arias de Reyna~\cite{zbMATH02203410}, Patrick Moss~\cite{pm}).
+Several authors have proved that various of these sequences defined above, and many generalizations of them, are realizable (see Zhi-Hong Sun~\cite{zbMATH06015648}, Juan Arias de Reyna~\cite{zbMATH02203410}, Patrick Moss~\cite{pm}).
 We are however interested in the extent to which these global results translate into local realizability at primes.

-\begin{theorem} The Bernoulli and Euler sequences have the following properties: {\rm(a)} The Bernoulli denominator sequence~$b$ is locally algebraically realizable at every prime. {\rm(b)} The Bernoulli numerator sequence~$t$ is realizable but is not realizable at a prime~$q$ if and only if~$q$ is an irregular prime. {\rm(c)} The Euler sequence~$e$ is realizable but is not realizable at all primes. \end{theorem}
+\begin{theorem} The Bernoulli and Euler sequences have the following properties: {\rm(a)} The Bernoulli denominator sequence~$b$ is algebraically realizable at every prime. {\rm(b)} The Bernoulli numerator sequence~$t$ is realizable and is realizable at a prime~$q$ if and only if~$q$ is a regular prime. {\rm(c)} The Euler sequence~$e$ is realizable but is not realizable at all primes. \end{theorem}